-Over-the-counter diarrhea treatments include bismuth subsalicylate (Pepto Bismol) and Ioperamide (Imodium).
+Other diarrhea treatments include bismuth subsalicylate (Pepto Bismol) and Ioperamide (Imodium).
 These drugs can help relieve occasional cases of diarrhea and may be helpful to have on hand in a medicine cupboard.

 People with diarrhea should also ensure they get enough rest, as putting the body in stressful situations while dealing with diarrhea may make matters worse.
-Physical activity may put the body at a greater risk of dehydration and should be limited.

 Blood or mucus may appear in the stool in more serious cases of diarrhea.
 This is often accompanied by a fever and requires a visit to the doctor as soon as possible.